HTTP-RPC/Kilo/README.md

 ## TemplateEncoder
 The `TemplateEncoder` class transforms an object hierarchy (known as a "data dictionary") into an output format using a [template document](template-reference.md).
 Template syntax is based loosely on the [Mustache](https://mustache.github.io) specification and supports most Mustache features.

-For example, this code applies a template named "example.html" to a map instance:
+For example, this code applies a template named _example.html_ to a map instance:

 ```java
 var map = mapOf(